marco262/my_wiki/data/dnd/monster/boar.md

 languages = --
 challenge = 1/4 (50 XP)
 special_abilities = !!!
 **Charge.** If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 3 (1d6) slashing damage.
-If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.
+If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked [[[general:conditions#prone|prone]]].

 **Relentless (Recharges after a Short or Long Rest).** If the boar takes 7 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.
 !!!